shuv001/shuv001/README.md

 ### AI/LLM Engineer | Computer Vision Researcher | ICPC Regionalist '24 & '25

-I am an Undergraduate IoT and Robotics Engineering student at the University of Frontier Technology.
+I am an Undergraduate IoT and Robotics Engineering student at the University of Frontier Technology,Bangladesh.
 My work sits at the intersection of **Deep Learning**, **Embedded Systems**, and **Competitive Programming**.
 I focus on model quantization (QAT/PTQ) for edge devices and AI applications in agriculture and healthcare.

 ---